JeppeKlitgaard/DTU-02613-TimeSeries/Jeppe/report.typ

   𝔼[vv(r)] = -8739
 $

+It should be noted, that the sum of the residuals is relatively close to zero, which is by construction as can be seen in @sec:2_2_paramater_estimation.

-As such, we conclude that the model is not appropriate to describe the data.
+We conclude that the model is not appropriate to describe the data.

 #figure(
   image("output/plot_2_6_forecast_residuals.png"),